Liora :: Ad and booklet

-The company TCC from Switzerland contacted us to create a design for the company Liora’s campaign in cooperation with Kaufland Croatia.
-It was a prize game, collecting points with each purchase in Kaufland, in order to achieve a more favorable purchase of Liora’s crystal jewelry.
+The company TCC from Switzerland contacted us to create a design for the Liora company campaign in cooperation with Kaufland in Croatia.
+It was about a prize game, collecting points with each purchase in Kaufland, in order to achieve a more favorable purchase of Liora’s crystal jewelry.
 For the campaign, they needed the design of an advertisement, a poster, a booklet for collecting points, and an exhibition stand (display) on which the jewelry will stand in Kaufland stores.

 There are several rules to follow when designing a poster.
 As with other types of design, don’t cram the poster with too much text.
 Focus on the main message and basic information such as: company name, contact information (website) and tagline.
 A good rule to follow is that the text does not take up more than 1/3 of the total area of the poster.

 You can see this on the example of the Liora poster.
-The text is subtle, wih only the basic information that is important to the potential buyer is emphasized.
+The text is subtle, only the basic information that is important to the potential buyer is emphasized.
 The main focus is on a photo representing the product being sold and information about the prize draw.